firehol/firehol/doc/firehol/firehol-iptrap.5.md

 `ipset list NAME` (where `NAME` is the `ipset` parameter given in the `iptrap` command).

+The timeout value `default` will not set any timeout.
+The ipset default will be used.

+A timeout of `0` (zero), writes to the ipset permanently (this is a feature of the ipset command, not the ipset FireHOL helper).

 The *rule-params* define a set of rule parameters to restrict the traffic that is matched to this helper.
 See [firehol-params(5)][] for more details.